Kendall Jenner Just Brought Back a Denim Trend From the 2000s

 In honor of New York Fashion Week, the model appeared in the streets of NYC wearing a throwback style that's steadily gaining support in Hollywood: cargo pants.
 She wore a denim version of the throwback style and paired them with a bright yellow turtleneck and white sneakers.
 With her hair and makeup simple, her look is an everyday style that anyone can recreate for fall.

 Cargo pants were most popular in the 2000s with the likes of Paris Hilton, Gwen Stefani and Britney Spears wearing the style.
-The loose-hanging bottoms usually come in earth tones (i.e. muted green, khaki and brown) and feature large pockets on the side of the pants.
-Some of them feature zippers that allow you customize the length, allowing you to wear them as shorts, capris or full-length pants at any time.
+The loose-hanging bottoms usually came in earth tones (i.e. muted green, khaki and brown) and featured large pockets on the side of the pants.
+Some of them even featured zippers that allowed you customize the length, allowing you to wear them as shorts, capris or full-length pants at any time (as seen on Kendall).